Norman archer

 • Shield wall finally weakened by repeated attacks and attritional losses.

-• Close combat around Harold’s standard.
+• Close combat around Harold’s standard as he retreats uphill.

 • Shield wall collapses; English line begins disintegration.